 5. University of the Witwatersrand

-The University of Witwatersrand is a public university in Johannesburg, an economic powerhouse of the African continent.
+The University of the Witwatersrand is a public university in Johannesburg, an economic powerhouse of the African continent.
 Over the years, the university has made major contributions to applied sciences and research in fundamental science.

 FAQS About Studying Marine Biology in South Africa